Menlo IP Program Overview

 Provides students an opportunity for students to examine the root causes of a societal problem or inequity and become problem solvers who envision possible solutions to community challenges.
 Students pursuing this IP would be expected to:

-1. Take two Citizenship and Community Engagement certified classes: As we develop the program and our course offerings, students interested in pursuing the CC IP would submit a proposal.
+1. Take two Community Engagement and Impact certified classes: As we develop the program and our course offerings, students interested in pursuing the CEI IP would submit a proposal.

 2. Participate in one of the following activities: